sabinach/ctf/overthewire/krypton/README.md

 Password: ```KRYPTONISGREAT```

 Problem:
+- Welcome to Krypton!
+This game is intended to give hands on experience with cryptography and cryptanalysis.
+The levels progress from classic ciphers, to modern, easy to harder.
+Although there are excellent public tools, like cryptool, to perform the simple analysis, we strongly encourage you to try and do these without them for now.
+We will use them in later exercises. ** Please try these levels without cryptool first **
 - The password for level 2 is in the file ‘krypton2’.
 It is ‘encrypted’ using a simple rotation.
 It is also in non-standard ciphertext format.
 When using alpha characters for cipher text it is normal to group the letters into 5 letter clusters, regardless of word boundaries.
 This helps obfuscate any patterns.
 This file has kept the plain text word boundaries and carried them to the cipher text.
 Enjoy!

 Solution: